aminya/aminya/README.md

 I have contributed to many projects on GitHub (more than 9400 contributions).
-I am interested in D, C++, Julia, TypeScript, JavaScript, AssemblyScript, and more!
+The programming languages I usually use are D, C++, Julia, TypeScript, JavaScript, AssemblyScript, and more!

 ### Atom
 I am the head owner of @atom-community organization, in which we bring an integrated development environment to Atom.
 I have made more than 600 pull requests and issues for the Atom projects.
 Some of these projects are: